thisoldgeek/miniz/README.md

 Change IP Address to the IP of your miniz
 Change player_id to your player from LMS/Settings/Information MAC Address

+If you'd like to add additional "radio stations"

+Consult the miniz/docs file name miniz_Frequency_to_Degrees.pdf and change the /miniz/miniz.py program

+*format below is degrees:fav_number

+favs = {82:0,57:1,30:2,8:3,352:4,333:5}

+and modify
 ## *Testing:*
 Intentionally blank